 If signs and symptoms last longer than 24 hours, it is regarded as a full stroke.
 It’s difficult to know how common TIAs are.
 Many people who have TIA symptoms don’t seek medical attention.

 A TIA is a medical emergency.
-If you have the symptoms of a TIA (see Symptoms, above) you must seek urgent medical attention as soon as possible.
+If you have the symptoms of a TIA (see Symptoms, above) you must seek medical attention immediately.
 TIAs are a warning sign that further TIAs, or a full stroke, may occur soon.

 Without treatment, there is a one in five chance that you will have a full stroke within four weeks of having a TIA.
 A stroke is a serious condition, and can cause permanent disability.
 In some cases, strokes can be fatal.

-As TIAs can have serious health implications, it is important that they are always investigated so that appropriate treatment can be given as soon as possible.
+As TIAs can have serious health implications, it is important that they are always investigated, and that appropriate treatment is given as soon as possible.
 With treatment, the risk of a further TIA, or a full stroke, is greatly reduced.